Rehab for Alcoholism

 - Speed of onset of withdrawal symptoms

-Read the following questions and see which apply to your level of alcohol dependence.
+Read the following questions and see which applies to your level of alcohol dependence.

 The answers are: NEVER | SOMETIMES | OFTEN | ALMOST ALWAYS.